Miryang gang rape

-The Miryang gang rape, known in South Korea as the Miryang middle school girls rape incident, was a criminal incident that occurred in Miryang, South Korea in 2004.
-At least 44 to up to 120+ male high school students gang raped several middle school and high school girls over the course of 11 months.
-The case provoked controversy due to police mistreatment of the victims and lenient handling of the offenders.
+The Miryang middle school girl gang rape case was a series of gang rapes that occurred in Miryang, South Korea in 2004.
+As many as 120 male high school students gang raped female high-schoolers over the course of 11 months.
+The case caused a public outcry due to police mistreatment of the victims and the offenders' light punishments.

-Assaults
+Background

 The victims lived in Ulsan and Changwon, while the perpetrators were from Miryang and Changwon.
 The perpetrators were initially believed to be members of a high school gang, but little evidence for this was found.

-They met the first 14-year-old victim over the phone.
-When she visited them, she was sexually assaulted, with the scene being filmed for blackmail.
-According to police, she was raped up to 10 times by 3 to 24 high school boys in each occurrence, they apparently did it for no reason, just enjoyment and/or revenge from a breakup. with at least 44 boys being involved over 11 months.
-The girl was ordered to bring her 13-year-old sister and 16-year-old cousin to Miryang, where the cousin was assaulted.
+They reached the first 14-year-old victim over the phone.
+When she met the offenders, she was sexually assaulted, the whole scene being filmed in order to blackmail her.

+According to police, she was raped up to 10 times by three to 24 high school boys at each occurrence.
+At least 44 boys were involved in the attacks over a period of 11 months.

+The girl was ordered to bring her 13-year-old sister and 16-year-old cousin to Miryang the next time, where the cousin was assaulted.
 The original police report stated that the younger sister was sexually assaulted as well, but it may only have been a physical assault.
-The boys were also accused of raping two other girls.
-They allegedly extorted money from their victims.
+The attackers extorted money from their victims.

-Press coverage

-Netizens' anger